darkawesome/blog/content/blog/lampstack.md

 This site is now down as the hosting went to a paid tier after a trial period and I didn't want to pay for something I could do for free

-Below is a video describing the site and lorem ipsum.
+Below is a video describing the site was made

 ## Video Walkthrough